 - (73) The Commission doubts that sufficient measures are taken to offset the negative effects of the aid.
 As regards the envisaged spin-offs or divestitures, they seem, at least partly, necessary for the restoration of viability.
 The Commission has doubts whether these measures offset specific market distortions.
 Furthermore, it is not clear how the disposals will be achieved given the aim to execute them only in a "capital friendly manner".
-The Commission preliminarily considers that it can not be excluded that at least for part of the disposable assets the underlying economic value may prove to be below book value and hence in the medium term perspective the bank may need to provide some further discount in order to be able to sell them.
+The Commission preliminarily considers that it cannot be excluded that at least for part of the disposable assets the underlying economic value may prove to be below book value and hence in the medium term perspective the bank may need to provide some further discount in order to be able to sell them.
 As regards the behavioural commitments provided by the Latvian authorities, at this stage the Commission considers them to be insufficient.
 Indeed, they should be designed in a way as to prevent the bank from using [...] pricing to regain lost market shares which would unduly distort competition. - (74) In view of the above, the Commission at this stage considers that the currently envisaged measures to limit distortions of competition are insufficient.
-In particular, a non price leadership clause and possible growth limitations in core market segments, the further shrinkage of the bank's lending activities and hence reduction of its currently envisaged funding needs through deposits might be needed to mitigate competition distortions. - (75) As regards the apparent reliance of Parex on operating State aid schemes (as referred to in point 16) in its future business, the Commission at this stage doubts whether the direct entrustment of Parex does not include further aid elements to the bank.
+In particular, a non-price leadership clause and possible growth limitations in core market segments, the further shrinkage of the bank's lending activities and hence reduction of its currently envisaged funding needs through deposits might be needed to mitigate competition distortions. - (75) As regards the apparent reliance of Parex on operating State aid schemes (as referred to in point 16) in its future business, the Commission at this stage doubts whether the direct entrustment of Parex does not include further aid elements to the bank.
 Furthermore, the Commission recalls that the bank's viability should derive mainly from internal measures as opposed to future reliance on the State.
 It needs to be noted that it seems, at this stage, open whether and how this task should be assigned to Parex and how the remuneration for this potential assignment should be fixed.
 At this stage, it is also unclear how the separation between Parex' purely commercial activities and the State assigned ones, in terms of financial and organizational structure, would be ensured.
-In this regard, the Latvian banka and Aizkraukles banka in Latvia, see p.
-35 of the plan).
+In this regard, the Latvian authorities are invited to clarify to what extent the bank would lend on the basis of a State guarantee in relation to, inter alia, SME State aid schemes. - (36) Settlement cards electronic funds transfer point of sale (EFTPOS) terminal [...] (see paragraphs 3 and 4 on p.
+40 of the notified restructuring plan as of 11 May 2009).